 1. Reasons Why Your Sales Team Might Be Wasting Campaign Leads

 There could be several reasons your campaign leads are getting wasted; maybe your sales team is unable to follow up enough or at all.
 Or perhaps the leads you generate are unvetted, random, and would not translate to a paid client.
 Or it can be both!

 Here are the top reasons why your leads are getting wasted:

-1. Your Sales Team Is Getting in Touch With Every Lead That Enters the System
+1.1.
+Your Sales Team Is Prioritizing Every Lead

 30% of leads businesses send to their sales department are invalid!

-Not every lead you generate is ideal for your products /services.
-Some might just be inquiring about a new lucrative deal, looking for a specific solution, or finding your product/service too pricey.
+Not every lead your team generates is worth your team’s efforts Some of the leads that come your way might just be inquiring about your services for knowledge, looking for a specific solution, or finding your product/service too pricey.

 1.2.
 Your Sales Team Is Missing Follow-Ups

 When your sales reps live out of excel sheets, handling multiple clients and follow-ups becomes cumbersome.

 Salespeople always need to stay on their game, make frequent visits and calls, and send dozens of follow-up messages and emails.
 Between all this, if they manually track follow-ups with excel, or even worse, just trying to by memory, leads can get lost in the shuffle, and essential communications can be missed, resulting in significant time and revenue loss.

 If prospects are not dealt with on time, they can start to feel forgotten, question if your product or service is worth it, or even begin to think that your business doesn’t have it together after all.